top of page

 • Long-term Suzuki teacher training, Violin Books 1-8, The Hartt School

-• B. Mus., Performance, Eastern Michigan University
+• B. Music, Performance, Eastern Michigan University

 Jessica Garcés